nbelmokhtar/Udacity_AZMLND_Project_2_Operationalizing_ML/starter_files/README.md

 # Operationalizing Machine Learning

 This project consists of two phases :  using Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
-The second phase involves creating, publishing, and consuming a pipeline.
+This part is mainly done by using the Azure ML studio and the Terminal (GitBash).
+The second phase involves creating, publishing, and consuming a pipeline using the Python SDK and Jupyter Notebook.
 In both phases we work with the [Bank Marketing dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv).
 The goal is to predict whether bank customers subscribe to term deposits (target variable y=1) or not (target variable y=0) based on the values of input variables (age, job, marital, education, etc).

 The main steps followed in the project are :